Effect of collisions on the plasma sheath in the presence of an inhomogeneous magnetic field: Results and Discussion

-{Figs. 6} and {7}, respectively give the evolution of the electric field and potential inside the sheath.
-As the presheath length decreases, the separation between the wall and the bulk plasma appears to shrink with the increase of collision parameter.
-As a result, the electric field appears to fall more rapidly with collision.
-The collisions, on the other hand, slow down the ions and causes the ion density inside the sheath to fall slowly towards the wall.{\cite{thakur2018}} This in turn increases the difference between the amount of positive charge of ions and the negative charge nearby the wall causing the increase of the electric field inside the sheath.
+{Figs. 5} represent the evolution of the electric field.
+It can be interpreted from the figures that the electric field fall more rapidly with collisions.
+This can be explained with the help of ion and electron density variation along the sheath length.
+The fall of electron density is almost independent of ion-neutral collisions.
+On the other hand, the collisions, slow down the ions and the ion density falls slowly towards the surface{\cite{thakur2018}}.
+This, in turn, increases the space charge and thereby increases the electric field and hence potential.

-{Fig. 7} depicts that the potential is falling rapidly with the increase of collision parameter.
-This is again caused by the decrease in the distance of the wall from bulk plasma with collision.
-The potential at the wall is almost independent of the collision parameter since there is no apparent change of electron density near the wall with an increase of ion-neutral collision. {Fig. 8} shows the electron density profiles for different collision parameters.
-For $K=100$ to $1200$, the electron density seems to fall rapidly as compared to the collisionless case ($K=1$).
-Since the electrons are considered Boltzmann, they are expected to follow the potential variation across the length.